misha-cilantro/sil-q-hrai/README.md

 (I beat Angband as a teen using my brother's save game backup batch file.
 Max cheat.
 Still one of my iconic childhood gaming experiences, idc.
 Good gameplay is good gameplay.)

+##

+Alt-arrow movement.

+I use a small keyboard without a numbpad for chronic pain/ergo reasons.
+Also, people use laptops.
+So I've hacked in Alt-arrow movement keys: any cardinal direction with the Alt key pressed mutates clockwise to a diagonal movement.
+So Alt-left becomes a move to the north-west (1 on the numpad).

 ## Compiling Instructions

 Compiling Sil-Q is not very difficult, and has been tested on Windows, Linux, and OS X.